Treatment of the hip joint

 Of course, joint-preserving measures are preferred.
 Which is the best therapy must be examined in each individual case and discussed with the patient.

-What is remarkable about the hip joint and what happens when it malfunctions?
+What is special about the hip joint and what happens when it malfunctions?

 The hip joint is a ball-and-socket joint that runs along the acetabulum, allowing full movement in all three directions.
-Disorders of the hip joint can be caused either by malpositions of the head of the femur or the acetabulum and are often manifested by load-dependent pain.
+Disorders of the hip joint can be caused by either a misalignment of the femoral head or the acetabulum, and are often manifested by load-dependent pain.

-A mechanical problem occurs in both cases due to the head-neck transition of the femoral neck striking the anterior glenoid cup, which can damage both the joint lip (labrum) and the articular cartilage.This leads to joint arthrosis in many cases.
+In both cases, a mechanical problem occurs when the head-neck transition of the femoral neck strikes the anterior glenoid cup, which can damage both the labrum and the articular cartilage, often leading to joint arthrosis.

-Besides wear and tear of the hip joint (arthrosis), other damage and diseases close to the joint must be examined.
-It is not uncommon to find damage to the labrum (joint lip).
+As well as wear and tear of the hip joint (osteoarthritis), other damage and conditions close to the joint need to be looked at.
+It is not uncommon to find damage to the labrum.

-The labrum surrounds the hip joint and protects the free cartilage margin of the hip joint.
-This allows the joint surface to be increased and keeps the fluid film (synovia) in the joint space.
-As a result, low-friction movement is possible and wear and tear of the joint is delayed.
-If the labrum is damaged due to a malposition, it tears, similar to the meniscus tear in the knee joint.
+The labrum surrounds the hip joint and protects the free cartilage edge of the hip joint.
+This allows the joint surface to be enlarged and keeps the fluid film (synovia) in the joint space.
+As a result, low-friction movement is possible and wear on the joint is delayed.
+If the labrum is damaged due to misalignment, it will tear, similar to the meniscus tear in the knee joint.

-How come groin pain (while sitting) should be taken seriously?
+Why should groin pain (when sitting) be taken seriously?

-Pain in the groin is noticeable due to the nervous supply to the labrum during loading or certain movements.
+Pain in the groin is caused by the nerve supply to the labrum during stress or certain movements.
 The labrum becomes irritated.
-Since most labrum damage is in the anterior (front) acetabular region (62-92%), it is indicated by pain in the groin when sitting during daily activities.
+As most labral tears are in the anterior (front) region of the hip socket (62-92%), this is indicated by groin pain when sitting during daily activities.

-Fig.1: Degenerative labrum damage at the anterior glenoid cup (acetabulum) (left), labrum detached from the glenoid cup (right).
+Figure 1: Degenerative labral tear of the anterior acetabulum (left), labrum detached from the acetabulum (right).

-In case this pain occurs, there is often a mechanical problem.
-In addition to damage to the labrum, the joint cartilage becomes detached and uncovered.
-The increased shearing forces on the cartilage can cause further damage, which then results in arthrosis of the hip joint.
+When this pain occurs, there is often a mechanical problem.
+In addition to the damage to the labrum, the articular cartilage becomes detached and exposed.
+The increased shearing forces on the cartilage can cause further damage, leading to osteoarthritis of the hip joint.

-If labral damage is suspected, magnetic resonance imaging (MRI) of the affected hip joint should take place during the clinical examination.
-This involves the injection of a contrast medium into the hip joint (MR arthrography).
-This method has a much higher sensitivity (92%) compared to standard MRI (62%).
+If labral damage is suspected, a magnetic resonance imaging (MRI) scan of the affected hip joint should be performed during the clinical examination.
+This involves injecting a contrast agent into the hip joint (MR arthrography).
+This method has a much higher sensitivity (92%) than standard MRI (62%).

-Fig.3: MR arthrography showing labral damage of the hip joint.
+Figure 3: MR arthrography showing labral damage in the hip joint.

-In the case of labral damage, conservative treatment is usually unsuccessful.
-The surgical intervention can be realized by arthroscopy without major deformities of the hip joint.
-The damage is repaired through two to four small skin incisions and by using small instruments.
-The procedure involves smoothing with removal of degenerative parts of the labrum or reconstruction with suturing of the labrum, depending on the size of the defect and the nature of the labrum.
+Conservative treatment of labral tears is usually unsuccessful.
+Surgery can be performed by arthroscopy without causing major deformity of the hip joint.
+The damage is repaired through two to four small skin incisions using small instruments.
+Depending on the size of the defect and the nature of the labrum, the procedure may involve smoothing with removal of degenerative parts of the labrum or reconstruction with suturing of the labrum.

-How much time do you spend in the clinic and when will you be fit again?
+How much time will I spend in hospital and when will I be able to get back to work?

-Follow-up treatment after arthroscopy of the labrum depends on the initial damage and the surgical therapy that has been done.
-Nevertheless, in many cases, the patient is able to do pain-adapted and physiotherapeutic exercises on the first day after the surgery.
-If additional measures were taken on the articular cartilage or bony structures during surgery, partial weight-bearing is often necessary.
+Follow-up treatment after arthroscopy of the labrum depends on the initial damage and the surgical treatment given.
+However, in many cases the patient will be able to do pain management and physiotherapy exercises on the first day after surgery.
+If additional work was done on the joint cartilage or bony structures during surgery, partial weight bearing is often required.
 Aftercare always depends on the individual case.

 What are the scientific results?

-The results of clinical studies show that in a large number of cases there is significant improvement with arthroscopic therapy for isolated labral damage.
-Byrd et al. demonstrated in their research that 83% of treated patients had good to excellent results.
-Similar results were found by Streich et al, Nepple et al, Yamamoto et al in their patient population where they treated labrum damage arthroscopically.
+The results of clinical studies show that arthroscopic treatment of isolated labral tears results in significant improvement in a large number of cases.
+Byrd et al showed that 83% of patients had good to excellent results.
+Similar results were found by Streich et al, Nepple et al, Yamamoto et al in their patient populations where they treated labral tears arthroscopically.

-As a result, arthroscopic treatment of labral damage of the hip joint is today the first choice, giving affected patients very good prospects of improvement.
+As a result, arthroscopic treatment of labral damage in the hip joint is now the first choice and offers patients a very good chance of improvement.

-Femoro-acetabular impingement (FAI) is a disease of the hip joint in which pain is caused by the femoral neck striking the acetabular cup.
-Bony abnormalities are often found at the transition from the femoral head to the femoral neck (cam impingement, cam impingement) or at the acetabulum (biting forceps or pincer impingement).
+Femoroacetabular impingement (FAI) is a condition of the hip joint in which pain is caused by the femoral neck hitting the acetabulum.
+Bony abnormalities are often found at the transition from the femoral head to the femoral neck (cam impingement) or at the acetabulum (pincer impingement).

 What are the causes?

-Possible causes of cam impingement may be bony attachments (bump) at the head-femoral neck junction or malhealed diseases in childhood and adolescence (e.g., Perthes disease, epipyseolysis capitis femoris).
-Causes of pincer impingement may be congenital (e.g., retroversion of the acetabulum, protrusio acetabuli) or acquired (e.g., degenerative attachments).
+Cam impingement can be caused by a bump at the head-femoral neck junction, or by poorly healed conditions in childhood or adolescence (e.g. Perthes‘ disease, epipyseolysis capitis femoris).
+Causes of pincer impingement may be congenital (e.g. retroversion of the acetabulum, protrusio acetabuli) or acquired (e.g. degenerative attachments).

 Fig. 1: Typical cam impingement with missing contour of the head-neck junction.